What is the difference between Club Sports and Intramural Sports?

 How many club sports does ECU currently offer and how are they managed?

-ECU currently has 41 active club sports.
+ECU currently has more than 40 active club sports.
 Recent additions to our program include wrestling, mixed martial arts and bowling.
 The Club Sports Staff offers guidance to all clubs.
 This guidance includes but is not limited to; financial management, preparation of budgets, scheduling, organization of events/tournaments, leadership development and many other areas outside the realm of competition.

 Each club consists of three or more officers.
 Typically, clubs will have a president, vice president, treasurer and secretary but this is not always the case.
 These officers essentially run the club like any other organization with this structure.
 They make all the major decisions regarding finances, practice schedules, budgets, game schedules, etc., all with approval from the Club Sports Staff.